 Students living outside Montreal are also eligible to apply to recieve free accommodations at Concordia's Grey Nun's Residence.
 Priority will be given to international students and spaces are limited.

 Please note students are responsible for their own transportation to and from Montreal.
+During your stay, students have free access to the Concordia shuttle, to travel from the residence to the Loyola Campus.

 If you cannot find what you are looking for, please email us.